jadecobra/python_tdd_exercises/source/sleep duration.rst

        # AttributeError
        # TypeError

-* to make the test pass for now we will fix the date to the same day in the ``get_datetime_object``
+* to make the test pass for now I will fix the date to the same day in the ``get_datetime_object``

   .. code-block:: python

        def get_datetime_object(timestamp):
            return datetime.datetime.strptime(f'21/11/06 {timestamp}', "%d/%m/%y %H:%M")

-  the terminal now shows an :doc:`AssertionError` because our function is currently returning a ``datetime`` object not a string
+  the terminal now shows an :doc:`AssertionError` because the function is currently returning a ``datetime`` object not a string
 * change the return in the ``duration`` function to return a string

   .. code-block:: python